Who loves a fun family day?

-Most every Sunday, our three sons, daughter-in-law, girlfriends and grandbaby, spend the day at our house.
+Most every Sunday, our three sons, daughter-in-laws, and grandbaby, spend the day at our house.
 I love those days.
 They are always spent doing something fun….and did I mention, eating?

 Next Sunday, we will spend part of the day creating vision boards.

 Do you know what a vision board is?